 Sicuso assists clients with legal matters and government and regulatory affairs, including extensive experience with casino gaming and state lottery law.
 In addition, he works with clients on government procurement and contracting matters, which could include standard contracts, inter-governmental agreements and public-private partnerships.
 His experience allows him to help government and private sector entities work together to create economic growth, as well as to counsel clients on a broad range of legal, regulatory and legislative issues.
 Sicuso represents clients before multiple government agencies and at the Indiana General Assembly, where he is a registered lobbyist.
 He has successfully worked with legislators and staff from both sides of the aisle.
 Prior to re-entering private practice in 2010, Sicuso served as general counsel for the Indiana Gaming Commission during the administration of Governor Mitch Daniels.
 He is a graduate of the University of Notre Dame and University of Notre Dame Law School.

-Miranda assists clients in policy, regulatory compliance and licensing matters within the casino gaming and state lottery industries.
+Bartlett assists clients in policy, regulatory compliance and licensing matters within the casino gaming and state lottery industries.
 She also has experience in legislative lobbying, municipal law, government procurement and general government regulatory work and administrative law.
-During law school, Miranda was a member of the Moot Court Order of the Barristers and served as an appointed member of the Student Bar Association, a representative to the Dean’s Student Advisory Board and president of The Federalist Society.
-Prior to practicing law, and during law school, Miranda served as a legislative assistant for the Indiana House of Representatives, where she provided policy assistance to three state representatives.
+During law school, Bartlett was a member of the Moot Court Order of the Barristers and served as an appointed member of the Student Bar Association, a representative to the Dean’s Student Advisory Board and president of The Federalist Society.
+Prior to practicing law, and during law school, Bartlett served as a legislative assistant for the Indiana House of Representatives, where she provided policy assistance to three state representatives.
 She is a graduate of Purdue University and the Indiana University Robert H. McKinney School of Law.